The service description files for Dinit each describe a

 - For each file name in directory-path which does not begin with a

-dot, add a waits-for dependency to the service with the same name.
+dot, add a depends-on dependency to the service with the same name.

 Note that contents of files in the specified directory are not